Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *shout; Market Price: +*6 bonus.

+### Triple-Throw
-**Triple-Throw:** This special ability can only be placed on a weapon that can be thrown.
+This special ability can only be placed on a weapon that can be thrown.
 (If this property is rolled for a weapon that cannot be thrown, reroll.)
 A triple-throw weapon creates two duplicates of itself when thrown.
 Both the original and the duplicate weapons attack